learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Conclusion

 So concludes our introduction to this module.
+This module is like a writing
+class: we first learn how to write _sentences_, then we learn how to structure them into paragraphs.
+As we get more comfortable with the interaction between sentences and paragraphs we get to use our creativity to be more _expressive_.

+The same is true of code.
+We aspire to write _eloquent_ and _expressive_ code.
+We started with the "sentences" of _expressions_ and we will now learn to structure them into "paragraphs" with _statements_ as the glue between the sentences.

 The big picture is this: evaluations, while powerful, need _statements_ to control when (sequence), whether (selection), and how often (repetition) they are _evaluated_.
 The remainder of this module will be teaching you code statements in the category of sequence, selection, and repetition.
+These statements will allow you to move your code in a more sophisticated and elegant direction.